denim-bluu/meeting_transcripts_cleaner/README.md

 ## Notes and Limitations

-- There is no public API layer in this prototype.
-The UI calls the domain services directly.
+- There is no public API layer in this prototype; the UI calls domain services directly.
-- State is session-scoped; results can be exported for persistence.
+- State is session-scoped; export results to persist them.
-- Concurrency and rate limits are enforced inside the services.
+- Concurrency and rate limits are enforced within the services.

----

-## Notes and Limitations

-- Task state is stored in memory and expires automatically (TTL).
-This is perfect for local and container scenarios but not durable.
-Use the task ID immediately after submission to poll results.
-- OpenAPI docs are only available in non-production environments at /docs.
-- Model names default to o3-mini across the system; override via backend/.env if needed.